-Emerging data protection legislation like the GDPR, CCPA, SOX, HIPAA, GLBA, etc. have made it obligatory upon businesses to be accountable for data that they process and control.
+Emerging data protection legislation like the GDPR, CCPA, SOX, HIPAA, GLBA, etc. have made it obligatory for businesses to be accountable for data that they process and control.
 This has given rise to the need to protect data across all its lifecycle stages.
-Thus, the need for an effective data lifecycle management has become imminent more than ever.
+Thus, the need for effective data lifecycle management has become imminent more than ever.

 What is Data Lifecycle Management?